SteveDunn/steve-dunn-blog/posts/2007/02/03/new-version-of-the-code-formatter-plugin-for-windows-live-writer.md

 ---
-title: 'New version of the Code Formatter Plugin for Windows Live Writer'
+title: New version of the Code Formatter Plugin for Windows Live Writer
 date: '2007-02-03T21:00:00+00:00'
 status: publish